 Vladimir Nabokov’s love letters for his lady love Vera are considered as one of the best examples of the use of creative words of affection.
 His initial love letters opened with terms of endearment like “my dear life”, “my love and joy”, and “my happiness”.
-Gradually, his used of words turned to interesting nicknames and a loving series of bestiary.
+Gradually, his use of words turned to interesting nicknames and a loving series of the bestiary.
 It is worth mentioning both the lovers shared a love of animals between them.
-So his later letters could be seen starting with my “Mousie”, “Sparrowling”, “Roosterkin”, and “Mymousch” (stands for monkey in Russian).
+So his later letters could be seen starting with my “Mousie”, “Sparrowling”, “Roosterkin”, and “Mymousch” (stands for a monkey in Russian).
 With words like ‘Fire-Beastie’ and ‘Pupuss’ (a mix between a puppy and kitten), he took things to the extreme.

 The Romans Use of Terms of Endearment

 The Romans can be seen to be standing at the other end of the spectrum compared to the level of intensity used in the words of affection by Nabokov.
 Some of the most commonly used words in love letters during Roman times include ‘dearest’, ‘sweetest’, and ‘well-deserving’.
 Some can seem to be touching on the borders of official words.